kilfour/QuickFuzzr/reference.md

 // Results in =>
 // ( Person { Name: "ddnegsn", Age: 42 }, TimeSlot { Day: Monday, Time: 42 } )
 ```
-- Replacing a primitive fuzzr automatically impacts its nullable counterpart.
+- Replacing a primitive Fuzzr automatically impacts its nullable counterpart.

 **Overloads:**
 - `Primitive<T>(this FuzzrOf<T?> fuzzr)`:
-  Registers a global default fuzzr for nullable primitives `T?`, overriding all nullable values produced across generated objects.
+  Registers a global default Fuzzr for nullable primitives `T?`, overriding all nullable values produced across generated objects.
-  Replacing a nullable primitive fuzzr does not impacts it's non-nullable counterpart.
+  Replacing a nullable primitive Fuzzr does not impacts it's non-nullable counterpart.
 ```csharp
 from cfgString in Configr.Primitive(Fuzzr.Constant<int?>(42)) from person in Fuzzr.One<Person>()